-Page 1.
-Notice of Public Meeting Concerning Proposed Official Plan Amendment i 2.
-Notice of Adoption of Official Plan Amendment ii 3.
-Certified Copy of By-law Adopting Official Plan Amendment ii ii 4.
-Certificate of Compliance with Notice and Public Meeting Requirements iv 5.
-Amendment No. 1 to the Tay Valley Township Official Plan Part A - The Preamble Part B - The Amendment 1 2 ia.
-The second secon
+Page Notice of Public Meeting Concerning Proposed Official Plan Amendment i Notice of Adoption of Official Plan Amendment ii Certified Copy of By-law Adopting Official Plan Amendment iii Certificate of Compliance with Notice and Public Meeting Requirements ìv Amendment No. 1 to the Tay Valley Township Official Plan Part A - The Preamble Part B - The Amendment 1 2 Appendices A List describing the information that was made availated adoption of the Official Plan Amendment B Certified list of all persons and public bodies that me public meeting C Minutes of the public meeting nade oral submissions at the Proposed Official Plan Amendment Notice of Adoption of Official Plan Amendment Certified Copy of By-law Adopting Official Plan Amendment Certificate of Compliance with Notice and Public Meeting Requirements Amendment No. 1 to the Tay Valley Township Official Plan Part A - The Preamble Part B - The Amendment Appendices A List describing the information that was made availated adoption of the Official Plan Amendment B Certified list of all persons and public bodies that mention public meeting for

-6. Appendices

-- List describing the information that was made available to the public prior to the adoption of the Official Plan Amendment Certified list of all persons and public bodies that made oral submissions at the

-- В public meeting

-Minutes of the public meeting

-Written submissions and comments, date-stamped on day of receipt

-- C

-- D